tinted-theming/tinted-sublime-text/README.md

 # Tinted Sublime Text

 Tinted themes for [Sublime Text].
-Have a look at the [base16-gallery] to get a preview of some of the supported themes and go to [Tinted Theming] for more information about this theming project.
+Have a look at the [tinted-gallery] to get a preview of some of the supported themes and go to [Tinted Theming] for more information about this theming project.
 This project contains themes for both [Base16] and [Base24] scheme systems.